kjkstudio/hello-git/README.md

 # hello-git
 Just a hello world example for Cynthia.
-Cyntia see how eay this is?
+Cyntia see how easy this is?